Best Cruises for Seniors in 2024

 The number one rule right now about cruising is be flexible with your schedule.
 The week you go will control how much of your wallet you leave behind on the ship.
 The same exact cabin could cost you as little as a third one week what it might cost you the very next week. — Clark Howard.com

-Norwegian Cruise Lines posed a great question on their Facebook Page today.
+Norwegian Cruise Lines posted a great question on their Facebook Page today.
 They asked; “What's on your must-have cruise packing list?”
 Some of the answers are very funny, and some are very practical!
-Since many of you may be planning cruises this year or looking for other travel deals, we thought we'd post our favorites from that Norwegian Cruise Lines must-have list for cruise.
+Since many of you may be planning cruises this year or looking for other travel deals, we thought we'd post our favorites from that Norwegian Cruise Lines must-have list for a cruise.
 These items (not necessarily in this order) are important to remember when you take to the high seas!
 Are you planning a cruise this year?